-If the amber LED is flashing, or background scan is active, your radio will now call the currently selected channel.
+If background scan is active, your radio will now call the currently selected channel.

-If standard scan is active and there has been no recent activity on the channel (the amber LED is glowing rather than flashing), then the channel that is called depends on the way your radio has been programmed.
+If standard scan is active and there has been no recent activity on the channel, then the channel that is called depends on the way your radio has been programmed.
 The possible options are:

-- your radio calls a predetermined channel e.g. your dispatcher - your radio calls the channel where activity was last detected - your radio calls the last free channel. - 3 When the called party responds, proceed with your conversation.
+your radio calls a predetermined channel e.g. your dispatcher

+- your radio calls the channel where activity was last detected - your radio calls the last free channel. - 3 When the called party responds, proceed with your conversation.